 When you are charged with trespassing, you are being charged with a crime.
 Trespassing is illegal.

 The protected space protected by Florida trespassing laws is usually space owned by someone other than you.
 If you violate those boundaries, you might be charged criminally for trespassing.
 For instance, you can’t post signs on land owned by someone else or on trees on that land owned by someone else or you could be charged with trespass.
 You also can’t break down, break through or open up fences enclosing land owned by someone else or you could be arrested for trespass.

-Florida Ticket Firm has experienced criminal trespass defense lawyers who know the elements the State of Florida prosecutor must prove to establish criminal trespass, and the potential ways to demonstrate those elements have not been proven.
-The burden to prove criminal trespass charges is on the State of Florida.
-The prosecutor must prove the State’s trespass case beyond a reasonable doubt.
+Florida Ticket Firm has experienced criminal trespass defense lawyers who know the elements the prosecutor must prove to establish criminal trespass, and the potential ways to demonstrate those elements have not been proven.
+The burden to prove criminal trespass charges is on the state of Florida.
+The prosecutor must prove the state’s trespass case beyond a reasonable doubt.
 Our knowledgeable Florida criminal defense attorneys are familiar with countering trespass charges.
-The Florida crime of trespass has numerous legal defenses that Florida Ticket Firm’s trespass defense lawyers can raise to seek the dismissal of your trespass charges.
+The Florida crime of trespass has numerous legal defenses that Florida Ticket Firm’s lawyers can raise to seek the dismissal of your trespass charges.

 You don’t want a criminal record for trespass if you can avoid it, particularly if you innocently and mistakenly ended up on protected land or in a restricted area.
-Call Florida Ticket Firm at 844.FLA.FIRM for a FREE CONSULTATION with an experienced Trespassing Defense Attorney regarding your trespass charges.
+Call Florida Ticket Firm at 844-352-3476 for a FREE CONSULTATION with an experienced attorney regarding your trespass charges.
 Florida Ticket Firm can help you.